Rules of the Game

 Our culture has driven a wedge between what it calls "theory" and what it calls "practice."
 This allows some people to twist academic learning into irrelevant "head-knowledge," experience into unassailable "heart-knowledge," and unreflective practical living into authentic "body-knowledge."

 Divorcing these things is a mistake, and a heretical one at that.
 To love God with all our heart, mind, self, and strength is one love, not four.

 All this takes work hard work because it means we are rowing against the cultural current.
 The easiest thing in the world for me to do as a teacher would be to reduce these courses to some list of facts you would dutifully duplicate in your notebooks and reproduce on exams in the few days before you forget it all.
 I refuse to surrender to that temptation.
-Surrendering would both betray the subjects I would allegedly be teaching and withhold your education.
-It would perpetuate and even reward your immaturity and fragmentation.
+It would both betray my academic field and withhold your education.
 Ericsson argues that

 what matters is not experience per se but 'effortful study,' which entails continually tackling challenges that lie just beyond one's competence.

 You will get a semester's worth of this, and it will be enough to teach you quite a bit.
 I hope it does more, though.
 I want it to kick-start a cycle of rigorous theological spirituality in your life in which you stay challenged long enough to become more than just an amateur theologian: